acc1729/anethaathira/dieties/dieties_hidden.md

 Generally not worshipped, but known to exist.

 ## Sil Naril
-### Spheres: Oozes, Discipline, Control
+### Spheres: Discipline, Control
 Sil Naril is seen the goddess of discipline and control.
 She is often seen as a role model to strive towards, allegedly mastering her own body and shaping herself to her will.
-In reality, Sil Naril is the goddess of slimes.
-Nevertheless, she finds herself oft worshipped by monks and their ilk.

 ## Zanteg
 ### Spheres: Trade, Wealth, Civilization